Apakah Latihan Yoga Mampu Menurunkan Risiko Diabetes?

 5. Improve Sleep Quality

-Poor sleep quality can affect blood sugar regulation and increase the risk of diabetes.
-Yoga, especially relaxation-focused forms like Hatha Yoga or Yin Yoga, can help improve sleep quality by calming the mind and relaxing the body.
+Yoga, especially types that focus on relaxation such as Hatha Yoga or Yin Yoga, can help improve sleep quality by calming the mind and relaxing the body.

 Types of Yoga That Are Effective for Reducing the Risk of Diabetes